 If your app sends emails, you know how easy it is to break something (or worse, land in the spam folder).

 That’s where Mailtrap steps in.
-It gives developers and product teams a full stack of tools to send and test emails and monitor them across staging and production.
+It gives developers and product teams the tools to build and scale reliable email infrastructure.

 But is it the right solution for your needs?